BrianJr03/Issa-Chat-App/README.md

 # Issa Chat App

-A simple way to use chatGPT on Android
+A simple way to use ChatGPT on Android

 Find the [latest release](https://github.com/BrianJr03/Issa-Chat-App/releases) here